Many of us have to stand for multiple hours each day, it’s not a new phenomenon.

 Overall these shoes are extremely comfortable for long-standing.
 The upper has enough give to avoid rubbing and soreness while the sole is supportive too.
 It took 3 days to break the shoes in, mostly breaking in the arch support which was quite stiff on day 1.

 Needless to say, from day 3 onwards these shoes have been nothing but comfortable to wear.
 Even after the initial test for our review my wife has continued wearing the Algeria’s for work.

 Best Shoes for Standing On Concrete

-Standing all day on concrete brings its own set of issues.
+Standing long hours on concrete brings its own set of issues.
 Being such a solid material, concrete offers no cushioning effect at all which puts huge amounts of pressure on your feet, lower joints and even spine.